FarisMarouane/next-js-blog/data/about_me.md

 #### The technical stack I am used to working with:

 - React JS (including of course the latest versions that use Hooks and other cool stuff)
+- Next JS (used to build this blog !)
+- Svelte JS (You can check a svelte version of this blog at [svelte.marouanefaris.dev](https://svelte.marouanefaris.dev/))
 - Typescript
 - Redux
 - Redux-thunk